 - Data includes counts of people walking, wheeling and driving at several intersections along the corridor

 - Are the wheeling lanes safe?

 - Safety reviews have been conducted, video conflict analysis is being completed to assess how the corridor is performing and any collision data will be studied with Calgary Police Services

-- Fall 2021 – winter 2022 - public engagement to evaluate the effectiveness and impacts of traffic calming measures
+- Winter 2021 - Public engagement to evaluate the wheeling facilities, traffic calming measures and pedestrian improvements

 This work is being done in partnership with the Silver Springs Community Association.